jupyter/nbdime/docs/source/config.rst

 Nbdime uses a config system loosely based on that of Jupyter.
-This means that it looks for config files ``nbdime_config.json`` in all the directories listed by the ``jupyter --paths`` command, as well as the current working directory.
+This means that it looks for config files ``nbdime_config.json`` in all the directories listed by the :command:`jupyter --paths` command, as well as the current working directory.
 The syntax of the config files are similar to that of other Jupyter commands::

     {